Stochastic solutions of Stefan problems: Conclusions

 In accordance with our opening objective, we have successfully used a stochastic method to calculate numerical solutions with arbitrary accuracy to the Stefan problem with general time-dependent boundary condition at the fixed boundary.
 In comparison with the finite difference method, our experience is that the RWM is easier to implement and more flexible in terms of switching between different boundary conditions.
 This further motivates the use of stochastic methods in more complex applied problems in higher dimensions~\cite{OgrenJMR2019}.

 \begin{acknowledgement} We thank the students Andreas Lockby, Daniel Stoor, and Emil Gestsson for fruitful discussions about the Stefan problem.
-We are also grateful to Tobias Jonsson for sharing the finite difference code, used here for comparisons with the stochastic method. \end{acknowledgement}
+We are also grateful to Tobias Jonsson for sharing the finite difference code, used here for comparisons with the stochastic method.
+Finally we thank Daniel Edstr\"{o}m and Bair Budaev for proofreading. \end{acknowledgement}